viet34tqc/notebook/interview.md

 Màn thường: 1 CSS pixel tương đương 1 điểm ảnh vật lý Màn retina: 1 CSS pixel tương đương 4 điểm ảnh vật lý

+## Headless website

+Headless website is built with separated back-end and frontend.
+With headless, your frontend (head) is decoupled from the backend (body).
+Your frontend is a JS application that run by browser, and it doesn't need to be hosted on a server.
+You just need to put your code somewhere browser can download it (Often it's just on CDN)
+Whereas, your backend can be WordPress or NodeJS and hosted on a server.
+If needed, frontend part will communicate to the backend end via API (using REST or GraphQL) to get the data or perform other actions such as sending email

 ## Debounce và throttle

 - Debounce: gọi 1 hàm nào đó sau 1 khoảng delay.
 VD: Có 1 input.
 Input này có 1 event handler cho sự kiện onChange.
 Nếu áp dụng debounce, event handler này sẽ chỉ chạy khi: